tsinghua-ideal/Syno/readme.md

 ## Reproducing Our Results

-Please see the instructions in the [Artifact Evaluation Repository](https://github.com/Yongqi-Zhuo/Syno-AE) for detailed steps on how to replicate our experiments in the paper.
+Please see the instructions in the [artifact evaluation repository](https://github.com/Yongqi-Zhuo/Syno-AE) for detailed steps on how to replicate our experiments in the paper.

 ## Use Cases